The Progressive Corporation (PGR): Up ahead of its competition

-For the readers interested in the stock health of The Progressive Corporation (PGR).
-It is currently valued at $101.82.
-When the transactions were called off in the previous session, Stock hit the highs of $98.00, after setting-off with the price of $96.86.
-Company’s stock value dipped to $96.70 during the trading on the day.
-When the trading was stopped its value was $97.14.Recently in News on December 15, 2021, Progressive Reports November 2021 Results.
+The Progressive Corporation (PGR) is priced at $101.22 after the most recent trading session.
+At the very opening of the session, the stock price was $102.03 and reached a high price of $103.10, prior to closing the session it reached the value of $101.52.
+The stock touched a low price of $100.67.Recently in News on December 15, 2021, Progressive Reports November 2021 Results.
 The Progressive Corporation (NYSE:PGR) today reported the following results for November 2021:.
 You can read further details here

 The Progressive Corporation had a pretty favorable run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $107.58 on 05/14/21, with the lowest value was $84.89 for the same time period, recorded on 02/16/21.